Ice Castles in Lincoln New Hampshire: Family Weekend Getaway

 But this is not all!
 Artists also installed LED lights inside the ice structures, fountains, and a nearby trail.
 They all light up during the evening hours, and everything becomes bright and colorful.

-We could not purchase both day and evening tickets because of the limited admission.
-However, if you are lucky and get both one day, you won’t be disappointed.
+We could not purchase day and evening tickets because of the limited admission.
+However, you won’t be disappointed if you are lucky and get both one day.
 Just make sure you are well prepared for a long, cold day.

 Ice Castles in NH: Tickets

-You may choose to purchase tickets during the daytime, the evenings, or both.
+You may purchase tickets during the daytime, the evenings, or both.
 Each provides a unique visual experience.

-To guarantee yourself a ticket, purchase online your desired time slot.
-It is ok to arrive slightly earlier than your time slot but beware not to be too late.
+To guarantee yourself a ticket, purchase your desired time slot online.
+It is okay to arrive slightly earlier than your time slot, but beware not to be too late.

 The exact opening and closing dates of Ice Castles depend on the weather.
-Usually, they open when it starts to get colder for apparent reasons.
+For apparent reasons, they usually open when it starts to get colder.
 The 2022 season is expected to open on January 14th.

 NH Ice Castles open at the End of December or Early January and stay open until late February or early March.

 You should dress warmly.
-This is another essential thing you need to take care of besides tracking and purchasing the tickets.
+This is another essential thing you must do besides tracking and purchasing the tickets.

 Consider wearing thermal warmers underneath layers.
 These warmers keep a warm body temperature much better than regular clothes.